AryehZucker/wordle-solver/README.md

 1. It takes two word lists as input:
     - A list of valid guesses.
     - A list of possible answers.
 2. For every combination of two valid guesses, the program analyzes them alongside each potential answer.
-It creates a data structure representing the information that a player would deduce based on the feedback he would recieve from these guesses.
+It creates a data structure representing the information that a player would deduce based on the feedback he would receive from these guesses.
 This data structure contains:
     - Letters known to be in the answer.
     - Letters known not to be in the answer.
     For each letter known to be in the answer, the data structure stores four additional pieces of information: